simh/simh/README.md

    Omitted parameters result in null-string substitutions.

-   Tokens preceeded and followed by % characters are expanded as environment variables, and if an environment variable isn't found then it can be one of several special variables:
+   Tokens preceded and followed by % characters are expanded as environment variables, and if an environment variable isn't found then it can be one of several special variables: